browserengineering/book/book/animations.md

 The sequence of actions for the browser thread will be:

-1. Convert the (recursive) display list to a *flat list* of `PaintChunk`s.
+1. Convert the (recursive) display list to a list of `PaintChunk`s.
-^[Note that this flat list is sorted by the order they draw to the screen, just like the display list.]

 2. Determine the list of `CompositedLayers` from the paint chunks, creating one `CompositedLayer` for each animating visual effect and one for each time a `PaintChunk` overlaps an earlier `CompositedLayer` that is animating.
 Multiple `PaintChunk`s can be present in a single `CompositedLayer`.
-The list of `CompositedLayer`s will also be in order of drawing to the screen, and each will have a `draw` method that executes the visual effects for that `CompositedLayer` (including any visual effect that is animating).
+The list of `CompositedLayer`s will be in order of drawing to the screen, and each will have a `draw` method that executes the visual effects for that `CompositedLayer` (including any visual effect that is animating).